by: Dominic Lerias Sanchez

 I am tired of knowing for there is nothing to hold on to.
 There is nothing more to gain for am so limited that in order for me to acquire more, I must discard so there will be room for more.
 I have to forget and unlearn so as to learn and remember anew.

 I am tired of aspiring, for even the greatest men are defined not by themselves but by the world around them.
-We are just shadows and no matter how big we become, we will always be delimited by the light that surrounds us.
+We are just shadows and no matter how big we become, we will always be delimited by the light that surrounds us – by the very things that we are not!
 Like shadows we are known by our boundaries.
 Like shadows we are nothing, and like nothing we cannot define who we are.
 The more we glorify our selves, the more we magnify our worthlessness.

 I am tired of reading, for the unwritten words overwhelm me like an ambush from in between the lines.
 And even writing, for sentences tend to enforce a limit to my convictions.